A hamstring injury occurs when you strain or pull one of your hamstring muscles — the group of three muscles that run along the back of your thigh.

 Preparing for your appointment

-While you may initially consult your family physician, he or she may refer you to a doctor who specializes in musculoskeletal medicine, sports medicine or orthopedic surgery.
+While you may initially consult your family physician, he or she may refer you to a doctor who specializes in musculoskeletal medicine, such as someone in sports medicine or orthopedic surgery.

 What you can do